 We always keep our ears to the ground for good ideas for Caravans and RV Accessories.
 We have developed a couple of new products.

-Our New Caravan and RV Products will suit Dometic, Carefree, Aussie Traveller and A&E Awnings.
+Our New Caravan and RV Products will suit Dometic, Carefree and A&E Awnings.

 The Best New Exterior and Under Awning Clotheslines, Plus we have a New Wider Awning Tiedown Clips

 Our Caravan and RV Awning Clotheslines are Two Fold they can be used for Exterior Mounting and Under the awning.
-The clotheslines are made from 316 Stainless Steel so will not RUST also the PVC Coated clothesline wire has a breaking strain of 165kg.
+The clotheslines has PVC Coated clothesline wire with a breaking strain of 165kg.

 - Caravan and RV Clotheslines. have 2 Lines the arms are adjustable to suit different heights, the ends of the arms have awning tiedown clips built in as part of the brackets, this saves the cost of buying a pair of tiedown clips.